sour4bh/stop-cursing-colab/README.md

 #### stop-cursing-colab

-# A simple AHK script to keep Google Colab runtimes alive :
+# A simple AHK script to keep Google Colab runtimes alive:

 This script uses AutoHotKey, an automation scripting language and tool, to emulate human interface device interactions on Google Colab notebook to avoid runtime inactivity timeouts.

+> **Note:** this works only on Windows OS!

 Read the [medium article](https://medium.com/analytics-vidhya/how-to-save-google-colab-notebooks-from-runtime-timeouts-4aa133375a7e) for more information.